 Federal Deposit Insurance Corporation (FDIC)

-The Federal Deposit Insurance Corporation, also known as the FDIC, was created by Congress in 1933 after the run on banks during the Great Depression caused many of them to fail.
-The FDIC’s job is to help maintain the stability of the nation’s financial system by insuring bank deposits for American consumers.
+Did you know that your savings account comes with insurance?
+The Federal Deposit Insurance Corporation, also known as the FDIC, was created by Congress in 1933 after the run on banks during the Great Depression caused many of them to fail.1 The FDIC’s job is to help maintain the stability of the nation’s financial system by insuring bank deposits for American consumers.
 Additionally, the FDIC examines and supervises financial institutions for safety, soundness, and consumer protection; makes large and complex financial institutions resolvable; and manages receiverships.

 What does the FDIC’s protection mean for you?
-It means that the money that you deposit in a savings accounts is there when you need it.
+It means that the money that you deposit in a savings account is there when you need it.
 If you bank with a federally insured financial institution and it fails, the FDIC guarantees your savings account deposits up to $250,000.

 With the majority of all banks now offering FDIC coverage, many consumers now face less uncertainty about their deposits.
 As a result, banks have a better opportunity to address problems under controlled circumstances without causing a panic that scares people into rapidly withdrawing their money.